 Example 4: Pareto Chart — Titanium Investment Casting Defects

-This diagram was created in ConceptDraw PRO using the Pareto Chart library from the Seven Basic Tools of Quality solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Pareto Chart library from the Seven Basic Tools of Quality solution.
 An experienced user spent 15 minutes creating this sample.

 A Pareto chart combines elements of a line chart and bar graph, where individual values are shown as bars in descending numerical order, and the line represents the cumulative total of these values.
 In quality control, a Pareto chart commonly identifies the most common source of defects.